maunadonis/Tunnel-Core-v2-Data-Privacy/README.md

 Tunnel Core v2 > Privacy Policy
 **Privacy Policy**

-Adonis built the Tunnel Core v2 - SSH/HTTP/SSL/SSL + Payload/Slowdns VPN app as an Ad Supported app.
+Adonis built the Tunnel Core v2 - SSH/HTTP/SSL/SSL + Payload/Slowdns WebView VPN app as an Ad Supported app.
 This SERVICE is provided by Tunnel Core at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.